 This past week, holiday-shortened for most indexes, was generally positive, with the Japan's hyper-volatile Nikkei taking the top spot with a 3.98% advance.
 That's impressive, but far short of reversing the dramatic 7.33% selloff the week before.
 The index is down 10.90% year-to-date.
 The second biggest gain was posted by the S&P 500, its largest weekly increase since July of last year.
 The three European indexes also finished the week higher.
 India's SENSEX was essentially flat at -0.001%.
 China's Shanghai and Hong Kong's Hang Seng both declined.

 The Shanghai Composite remains the only index on the watch list in bear territory -- the traditional designation for a 20% decline from an interim high.
 See the table inset (lower right) in the chart below.
-The index is down 40.77% from its interim high of August 2009.
-At the other end, The S&P 500 closed the week at a record high.
-France's CAC 40 is only 0.25% off its recent interim high following its 2009 low.
-The FTSE 100 and DAXK are both less than one percent from new interim highs.
+The index is down 39.57% from its interim high of August 2009.
+At the other end, India's SENSEX is a mere 0.38% from its all-time high.

 Here is a look at 2014 so far.

 Here is a table highlighting the year-to-date index performance, sorted from high to low, along with the 2014 interim highs for the eight indexes.
-At this point, half of the eight indexes are in the red, with last year's big winner, the Nikkei, deep in the YTD cellar.
-France's CAC 40 is comfortably in the lead with its 2.61% YTD gain.
+At this point, five of the eight indexes are in the red, unchanged from last week, although the S&P 500 and Shanghai Composite have switched sides in the red/green metric.

 A Closer Look at the Last Four Weeks